-How to Use Supplemental Content to Get More Mileage from Big Content
+How To Repurpose Long-Form Content Into Supplementary Content

 How else would a smaller business like Runtastic (a running coach and certified fitness trainer) dominate Walmart in the SERPs as in the above example?

-Calls to Action as Supplemental Content
+Calls To Action As Supplemental Content

-Maybe your reader is really into the content and wants to read or skim all the way to the end before deciding on their next step.
+Maybe your reader is really into the content and wants to read or skim to the end before deciding on their next step.

 But maybe not.

 Always give your audience the option to take the next logical step.
-Using buttons rather than plain text makes your CTA an appealing element that helps break up text, too.
+Using buttons rather than plain text makes your CTA an appealing element that helps break up the text.

 You can even design your own “ads” to run inside your content.
 Think of what external ads inside blog content look like:

-Ads inside your content, like the example above from here at SEJ, are a valuable commodity because they work.
+Like the example above from here at SEJ, ads inside your content are a valuable commodity because they work.

 But if you’re running a business, you don’t want to look spammy or send traffic to someone else.

 Use this space and apply the same design principles to drive traffic to your own content, products/services, or offers.
-Use it to give visitors the option of taking that next step, if they’re ready.
+Use it to give visitors the option of taking that next step if they’re ready.

-You don’t want to spam your visitors; rather, use this space to offer utility and added value.
+You don’t want to spam your visitors; instead, use this space to offer utility and added value.

 Complementary Content That Supports Your Big Content